-NCSD is a national public health organization representing health department STD directors, their support staff, and community-based organizations across 50 states, seven large cities, and eight US territories.
+NCSD is a national public health organization representing health department STD directors, their support staff, and community-based organizations across 50 states, seven large cities, and five US territories.
 NCSD advances effective STD prevention programs and services in every community across the country.
 For more information, go to ncsddc.org.

 ASTHO is the national nonprofit organization representing the public health agencies of the United States, the U.S. territories and freely associated states, and the District of Columbia, as well as the more than 100,000 public health professionals these agencies employ.
 ASTHO members, the chief health officials of these jurisdictions, are dedicated to formulating and influencing sound public health policy and to ensuring excellence in public health practice.
 Visit www.astho.org to learn more.

 The National Association of County and City Health Officials (NACCHO) represents the nation’s nearly 3,000 local health departments.
 These city, county, metropolitan, district, and tribal departments work every day to protect and promote health and well-being for all people in their communities.
 For more information about NACCHO, please visit www.naccho.org.